jwaldrip/admiral.cr/README.md

 ## Flags
 Flags can be added to the command.
 To define a flag use the `define_flag` macro.

-> NOTE: When defining flags, the underscore method name
+> NOTE: When defining flags, the underscore method name will translate to a hyphen on the command line.
+This can be overridden with the `long: my_name` option when defining the flag.

 ### Simple
 Simple flags are denoted only by a name and will compile to returning a `String | Nil`.